Kaljurand/DepSVG/README.md

 ======

-DepSVG is a dependency tree and predicate-argument structure visualizer which is implemented in Perl and saves into Scalable Vector Graphics (SVG).
+DepSVG is a dependency tree and predicate-argument structure visualizer which was originally implemented in Perl and saves into Scalable Vector Graphics (SVG).
+A Python port of the tools was created automatically using Codex and is included in this repository.

 Read more at http://kaljurand.github.io/DepSVG/